apmckinlay/natureapp/trees/balpop.md

 Balsam Poplar is a hardy tree growing in all parts of Canada, Alaska, and the central and northern United States.
 It's often found in **floodplains** as it grows best in moist, rich soil with plenty of sunlight.

-[Cottonwood](/trees/cotton/) and Trembling [Aspen](/trees/aspen/) resemble Balsam Poplar as they are members of the same family.
+**Could it be?** [Cottonwood](/trees/cotton/) and Trembling [Aspen](/trees/aspen/) resemble Balsam Poplar as they are members of the same family.
 All of them release loose cottony seeds in late spring.
 [Cottonwood](/trees/cotton/) and Trembling [Aspen](/trees/aspen/) have triangular or  heart-shaped leaves, while Balsam Poplar's leaves are oval or spear-shaped.

 **Did you know?** Bees sometimes use Balsam Poplar's resin to disinfect their hives.